CI3LAB/CIVIL-6059-Mini-projects-Resources/project_1/README.md

   - Initial code of current floorplan (provide code basis of the initial floorplan for LLMs)

     - ```
-      he "Execute" function is the primary code body that creates floors for modules enclosed by walls and defines the rooms.
+      The "Execute" function is the primary code body that creates floors for modules enclosed by walls and defines the rooms.
 The function is as follows:
       """
       public Result Execute(ExternalCommandData commandData, ref string message, ElementSet elements) {